vrm-c/vrm.dev/content/en/docs/vrm/vrm_about.md

 * Other

 #### Other License Url
-If “Other” is selected, put the URL link of the license document here.
+The URL links of license with regard to other permissions.